tikv/website/content/docs/4.0/tasks/configure/titan.md

 Make sure you have already enabled Titan.
     {{< /info >}}

 2. Wait until the number of blob files reduced to 0.
-Alternatively, you can do this quicky via `tikv-ctl compact-cluster`.
+Alternatively, you can do this quickly via `tikv-ctl compact-cluster`.

 3. In the TiKV configuration file, specify `rocksdb.titan.enabled=false`, and restart TiKV.